 4. How is the Spanish economy at present?

-According to the OECD, Spain is one of the countries that is suffering from the health emergency, its forecast is that the Gross Domestic Product (GDP) will fall by 11.4% in 2020 and by 14.4% if there is a new wave and a resurgence of the COVID-19.
+According to the OECD, Spain is one of the countries that is suffering from the health emergency, it was forecast that the Gross Domestic Product (GDP) fell by 11.4% in 2020 and by 14.4% in 2021 if there is a new wave and a resurgence of the COVID-19.

 The second major consequence of the crisis – after the loss of thousands of human lives – is the social drama of rising unemployment rates, unemployment that the OECD predicts to be around 20%, estimates that the Bank of Spain increases to forecast an unemployment rate of 24.7% of the working population in Spain.

 5. Could you tell us more about tourism in Spain?

 Until January 2020, Spain was a country with a powerful and attractive tourism sector, which in 2018 contributed the equivalent of 12.3% of the GDP, due to the arrival of more than 83 million tourists.
 Today, doubts are raised, given that the tourism and service sector is one of the sectors most affected by the crisis, it has been hard hit by it, tourism requires proximity and personal contact and this has caused difficulties and closures to thousands of businesses in the sector.
 To this we must add the closure of borders and the decisions – which I understand are drastic and hard – taken by various countries in the European Union which advised against travelling to Spain in last summer in 2020.

 6. How is the Silk Road initiative working with other countries to ensure the well-being of citizens during the pandemic?

 With the only tool that we consider useful and necessary at this time, to work on the awareness of promoting at a global level a firm commitment to the values and strength of Education and Culture, to invest in Science, Innovation and Research to prevent and prepare for the post-COVID19 challenges from multilateralism, international cooperation and Solidarity.